LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

     )
 ```

-Finally, if you want you can change the rest of the code (e.g. the language dialog, etc) please do
-the following:

-- in
-  Extensions.kt
-  add your flag and language name (mapping your language code to the values)
+Finally, in `Extensions.kt` add your flag and language name (mapping your language code to the
-- add an option (using your language code) in the `values` array
-  in LanguageBottomSheet.kt
+values).

-That's it!
-You can test that everything works by launching the development app.
+That's it! 🎉 You can test that everything works by launching the development app.

 **A note for translators:** the strings that correspond to theme names (`settingsColorAquamarine`,
 `settingsColorBanana`, `settingsColorBlue`, `settingsColorGray`, `settingsColorGreen`,